Symmetric kiloparsec-scale radio knots in NGC 7213: evidence for a confined weak jet and recurrent nuclear activity: ATCA monitoring

 \section{ATCA monitoring}

-The flux densities measured during the 27-epoch ATCA monitoring campaign at 5.5 and 9.0\,GHz are listed in Table~\ref{tab:ATCA}.
+The flux densities measured during the 27-epoch ATCA monitoring campaign at 5.5 and 9.0\,GHz are listed in Table C.1 (available at the CDS).
 Uncertainties include both the statistical image noise and a conservative 5\% flux-scale calibration error.
 These data were used for the variability analysis and the computation of $F_{\rm var}$ and $R_X$ presented in Sect.~\ref{sec:atca_swift}.